 Great blog posts are remembered by ideas, but clicked because of presentation.

-If visuals are treated as an afterthought, even strong writing can feel unfinished.
 AI image generation helps, but only when it is tied to your writing workflow instead of used as a separate tool hop.

 Start with Visual Jobs, Not Prompts